KSEHano/BSc-Thesis/Thesis.md

 ####Experiment

 The experiment was done by the participants remotely and without supervision.
-The participants all had to download cagliostro 0.3.3.0 release from GitHub CITE CAGLIOSTRO.
-Additionally they received an e-mail with the appropriate questionnaire.
-The participants were then given 50 source sentences with 5 translations for German and 4 four Czech this included the MT as well as the human translation.
+Each participant received an e-mail with a link to the study.
+They were then given 50 source sentences with 5 translations for German and 4 four Czech this included all MT as well as the human translation.
 In each question they were given the source sentence and all translations.
-They were then asked to rate on a 5 point Likert scale from "strongly agree" to "strongly disagree" how well the sentence was translated.
-Before they were instructed to select "strongly agree" if the translation was perfect and "strongly disagree" if the sentence needs a complete new translation.
-These sentences were presented to the participants in a random order different for each participant the order in which the target sentences were translated was random as well.
+They were then asked to rate the quality of the translation on a 5 point Likert scale from "strongly agree" to "strongly disagree".
+At the beginning of the study they were instructed to select "strongly agree" if the translation was perfect and "strongly disagree" if the sentence needed a complete new translation.
+These sentences were presented to the participants in a random order different for each participant the order of the translators was randomised as well.
 Following these questions were the general questions about demographics and the personal use of MT in their normal translation process.
 Such as the frequency and extend of use of MTs.
 The expected time for answering the questions was about 30 Minutes in both languages.

 ##Results